SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Session Management

 One of the main design considerations for REPP is to enable scalable EPP services, for this reason the REPP uses a stateless architecture and does not create and maintain client sessions.
-The Session concept is considered to be an anti pattern in the context of a stateless service, the server MUST NOT maintain any state information relating to the client or EPP transaction.
+The Session concept is an anti pattern in the context of a stateless service, the server MUST NOT maintain any state information relating to the client or EPP transaction.

 Session management as described in [@!RFC5730] requires a stateful server architecture for maintaining client and application state over multiple client request and is therefore no longer supported.